Transportation & Warehousing · Chicago, IL

 $182,309

-CHICAGO TRANSIT AUTHORITY has been inspected 6 times by OSHA over 8 years.
-These inspections resulted in 11 violations, averaging 1.8 violations per inspection.
-Of these, 9 were classified as serious — indicating hazards that could cause death or serious harm.
-Compared to the Transportation & Warehousing industry average of 2 inspections per employer, CHICAGO TRANSIT AUTHORITY has been inspected more frequently.
-The Department of Labor also found wage violations, with $182,309 in back wages owed to 6 workers.
+OSHA has inspected Chicago Transit Authority 6 times over 8 years, roughly once every couple of years.
+These inspections resulted in 11 violations, averaging 1.8 per inspection.
+Of these, 9 were classified as serious - indicating hazards that could cause death or serious harm.
+Against the Transportation & Warehousing industry average of 2 inspections per employer, this runs well above peers (3.3x the sector average) on inspection frequency.
+The Department of Labor also found wage violations, with $182,309 in back wages owed to 6 affected workers.
+For comparison, Taylored Services in Ontario, CA is another transportation & warehousing employer with 0 OSHA inspections on record and $0 in current penalties.

-OSHA assessed $6,600 in initial penalties against this employer, later adjusted to a current total of $0 — a 100.0% reduction.
-Average penalty per inspection works out to $0.
-Against the Transportation & Warehousing industry average of $4,482 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Chicago Transit Authority to date.
+The Transportation & Warehousing sector average runs $6,058 per employer.
 The Wage and Hour Division added 56 cases producing $182,309 in back wages owed to 6 affected workers.

 OSHA Inspection History